Why The Sky Appears Blue – The Different Colours Of Our Sky Explained

 Fortunately, there is a logical and scientific explanation for our changing sky.
 In this article, we look at some of the most common and well-known colors on display in the atmosphere and why it happens.

-Before looking at the individual colors, we need to look at the overall reason why the sky changes color in the first place.
+Before looking at the individual colors, we need to look at the reason why the sky changes color in the first place.

 Why Do The Sky Change Colors?

-The sky changes color due to the scattering of light (Commonly referred to as Rayleigh scattering by scientists.)
+The sky changes color due to the scattering of light (commonly referred to as Rayleigh scattering by scientists).
 Small molecules of oxygen and nitrogen are responsible for this scattering of light.
+The specific color we see is determined by the wavelength of the light, as well as the amount of atmosphere (distance) it has to travel through.

 Different colors have different wavelengths.
 The longer the distance they have to travel through the atmosphere, the more molecules they encounter, causing more scattering.
-Colors with longer wavelengths can travel further than those with short wavelengths.
+Colors with longer wavelengths can travel further than those with shorter wavelengths.

 Using The Color Spectrum To Understand The Colors Of The Sky